 Top Walks Liébana (Picos de Europa) (more comprehensive selection in English)

-Naturea (excellent regional programme of guided walks from visitors centres around Cantabria – some guides speak English)
+Naturea (excellent regional program of guided walks from visitor’s centres around Cantabria – some guides speak English)

 See the Adventure Sports section for information on companies offering further guided hikes.